Admissions and Application

 - Detailed addendum if any question on the Character and Fitness section is answered “Yes”;

-- Completion of the English Language Proficiency Requirement:
+- Fulfillment of the English Language Proficiency Requirements.

-In addition to receiving notifications via the LSAC website, admitted applicants will receive an email and an official Letter of Acceptance, which will include the non-refundable seat deposit information.
+In addition to receiving notifications via the LSAC website, admitted applicants will receive an email and an official Letter of Acceptance, which will include information about the seat deposit.
+Once accepted into the program, see the Admitted Students section of this website.